HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-TaskForReferralManagement-intro.md

 ### Purpose
 This profile is used to pass a [SDOHCCServiceRequest] (the .focus field) authored by a Practitioner or Organization (.requester field) targetting an Patient, Related Person or Group (.for field) to a service-providing organization.
 These input fields are required.
 The .output is used to return a collection of procedure codes or references to procedures that were performed in fulfillment of the referral.

+If the Task is posted to the service delivery system and the ServiceRequest is on a different system, the reference should be absolute.
+The Task can be updated by either the service requester or the responder.

 ### Usage

 #### Checking Task Status